 Our Coverage & Network

-Do US Mobile Plans support roaming?
+Do the U.S. Mobile Plans support roaming?

 World Mobile US plans provide coverage within the United States and do not include traditional cellular roaming on foreign networks except for Canada.
 You can however, make or receive voice calls or SMS over cellular data when traveling abroad with ...